ibm-cloud-docs/billing-usage/bp_billing.md

 ## Track costs for related resources by adding tags
 {:#track-billing-tags}

 Add tags to your resources to organize, track, and manage costs for related resources.
-When you use a consistent tagging schema to identify which resources are tied to specific projects, you can group and filter by those tags when analyzing costs within your exported usage report.
+When you use a consistent tagging schema to identify which resources are tied to specific projects, you can group and filter by those tags when you analyze costs within your exported usage report.

 1. Tag your resources by using a consistent tagging schema, such as creating tags to differentiate cost centers, data centers, projects, or teams.
 To add tags, click the Menu icon ![Menu icon](../icons/icon_hamburger.svg) > **Resource list**.
 In the Tag column, click **Add tag** for each resource that you want to tag.